freenas/freenas-docs/userguide/storage.rst

    permissions with appropriate restrictions are set on shares.

 In %brand%, entire disks and volumes are encrypted, not individual filesystems.
-Each disk in an encrypted volume has an unencrypted partition table identifying the organization of data on the disk followed by one or more encrypted data partitions.
-Volumes can be unlocked by the system at startup, or manually by an authorized user if unlocking at startup is disabled.
+Each disk in an encrypted volume has an unencrypted partition table identifying the location of partitions on the disk.
+Encrypted data partitions follow the partition table.
+The %brand% unlocks encrypted volumes without a passphrase at startup.
+Volumes with a passphrase remain locked until the user enters the passphrase to unlock them.

-Encrypted volumes are unmounted and locked when the system shuts down, or manually by an authorized user.
+Encrypted volumes are can be locked on demand by the user.
+They are automatically locked when the system is shut down.

-The built-in encryption on :ref:`Self-Encrypting Drives` (SED) can also be used.
-This encrypts everything on the drive, including the partition table.

-It is important to understand the details when considering whether encrypting a volume is right for the intended use:
+It is vital to understand the details of %brand% encryption when considering the intended
+use:

 * %brand% encryption differs from the encryption used in Oracle's proprietary version of ZFS.
   To convert between these formats, both volumes must be unlocked, and the data copied